Marketing ROI Calculator

 Defining Your Total Addressable Market (TAM)

 Your Total Addressable Market (TAM) is the maximum revenue you could generate if you captured 100% of the market for your product.
 While you'll never hit 100%, calculating the TAM provides a necessary ceiling for your projections.
-For a deeper dive into how to accurately size your market, read our guide on Advanced E-commerce Market Research Techniques [blocked].
+For a deeper dive into how to accurately size your market, read our guide on Advanced E-commerce Market Research Techniques.

 Forecasting Initial Sales Volume